-If you need help with the move functions, go to http://wiki.roboteducation.org/Learning_Computing_With_Robots - Chapter 2 - Personal Robots
+If you need help with the move functions, go to

-Turning it in, and Demo.
+Turning it in:

 Be sure to put the lines from myro import and initialize() or init() at the beginning of the file (after the required comments).
 Be sure not to specify the port parameter in your initialize command, such as initialize("com4").
 This makes it very time consuming to grade if we have to go into your code and change the com port to the one that works on our specific system.
-The TA will type avoidWalls() to start your robot moving, so you don't need to include a call to that function in your hw4.py file.
+The TA will type avoidWalls() to start your robot moving, so you don't need to include a call to that function in your homework file.